To login navigate to the OneBlink Console

 Option Sets are a way for you to populate form selections automatically from a list of items returned from your APIs.

-For example if you need to ask you users to select which state they are currently living in.
+For example if you need to ask your users to select which state they are currently living in.
 You aren't going to want to recreate that element every time you need a user to answer that question.
-Instead simply select the state option set from your Option Set list.
+Instead, simply select the state option set from your Option Set list.